Paper-Bag-dev/capstone-turbo/README.md

-# 🍃 Lichen Works — Forest Monitoring System
+# 🍃 Lichen Works — Forest Monitoring System with VOC Detection Capabilities

 For our final year capstone project, we built **Lichen Works**—a low-cost, data-aggregating forest monitoring system that detects VOCs (Volatile Organic Compounds) and provides insights via a full-stack SaaS platform.
 It merges **IoT**, **finetuned LLMs**, **Langflow**, **regression models**, and modern web technologies like **Next.js**, **Node.js (TypeScript)**, **Flask**, and **Docker**.
 Key services are hosted on **AWS EC2** and **GCP Compute Engine**, fully containerized and uploaded to **DockerHub**.